LavaMoat/lavamoat.github.io/src/content/docs/guides/hardening-dev.md

 1. Use a password manager
 2. Enable 2fa on your npm account (even if you don't publish from localhost)
 3. Protect your ssh keys
-   A: set up to use an ssh agent with a password protected key
+   A: Configure an ssh agent with a password protected key

-   - use an ssh agent to avoid having to enter the password every time you use the key.
+   - An ssh agent will help avoid needing to enter the password every time you use the key.
-   - make your existing ssh key hard to crack with the -a option setting iterations to 1024 instead of 16 (it will take a few seconds to unlock, but you can survive that once a day)
+   - Make your existing ssh key hard to crack with the `-a` option.
+Set iterations to 1024 instead of 16 (it will take a few seconds to unlock, but you can survive that once a day)

    ```sh
    ssh-keygen -p -a 1024 -t ed25519 -f ~/.ssh/id_ed25519